Over the past few months, we have been preparing to welcome you back to The Wild Rabbit.

 Frequently Asked Questions

-From Saturday 4th July, we will be welcoming guests once more.
+We are welcoming guests to our Pub Rooms and Cottages.
 Bookings can be made online or with our Guest services team.
-Our Cottages at Daylesford Farm and Kingham Village on a self-catering and self-service basis.
+Our Cottages at Daylesford Farm and Kingham Village are available on a self-catering and self-service basis only.
 We kindly ask all guests provide a health declaration in advance of arrival.
 This will be emailed to you as part of the pre-arrival planning.

 Our Guest Services team are available to assist with future bookings or date changes for those who cannot visit as planned.